raceychan/lihil/docs/features.md

 Lihil implements the RFC 7807 Problem Details standard for error reporting

-lihil maps your expcetion to a `Problem` and genrate detailed response based on your exception.
+lihil maps your exception to a `Problem` and generate detailed response based on your exception.

 ```python
 class OutOfStockError(HTTPException[str]):